How to Care for a Snake Plant, a Variety That's Perfect for Beginners

 - Firmly press the soil around the plant and water it generously.

 - Place the pot in a location with bright, indirect sunlight and allow the soil to dry out between waterings.

 How to Propagate a Snake Plant

-As for how to spread the plant love and propagate minis for your friends?
-With clean, sharp pruners, clip 2- to 3-inch pieces from one leaf.
+So long as they're healthy, you can use the pruned leaves to start new plants.
+To propagate your snake plant, use clean, sharp pruners and clip 2- to 3-inch pieces from one healthy, long leaf.
 Nestle the cuttings in containers filled with moist, well-drained soil, and keep them in the sun.
-A few weeks later, new plantlets should start to form, advises Hachadourian.
+A few weeks later, new plantlets should start to form.

 The Most Common Snake Plant Varieties